q-viper/q-viper.github.io/_posts/2020-10-20-corn-infection-detection-data-preparation.md

     Total 4000 examples.

 In above RegionDataGenerator, I have not used images that were agumented.
-Because agumentation takes time and i am running low on my storage.
+Because agumentation takes time and I am running low on my storage.
 What we can do is agument image on the time of generating patch image.

 ## Fit a Classifier